kugland/Sublime-BetaCode/README.md

 Sublime-BetaCode
 ================

+**This repository is archived because I don’t use Sublime Text anymore.**

 A plugin that allows typing [polytonic Greek][polytonic] into [Sublime Text][st].

 Its syntax is based on [Beta Code][beta_code], but it differs from it in that: